cueltschey/sni5gect-compact/README.md

 - Minimum: 12-core CPU
 - 16 GB RAM

-Our setup consists of AMD 5950x processor with 32 GB memory.
+Our setup consists of an AMD 5950x processor with 32 GB of memory.

 ### Software Requirements